Homo antecessor: Research history

 The 25 m of Pleistocene sediments at the Gran Dolina are divided into eleven units, TD1 to TD11 ("trinchera dolina" or "sinkhole trench").
-H. antecessor was recovered from TD6, which has consequently become the most well researched unit of the site.
-In the first field seasons from 1994–1995, the dig team excavated a small test pit (to see if the unit warranted further investigation) in the southeast section measuring 6 m2.
+H. antecessor was recovered from TD6, which has consequently become the most well-researched unit of the site.
+In the first field seasons from 1994 to 1995, the dig team excavated a small test pit (to see if the unit warranted further investigation) in the southeast section measuring 6 m2.
 Human fossils were discovered first by Aurora Martín Nájera; the 30 cm layer they were found in is nicknamed the "Aurora Stratum" after her.
 A 13 m2 triangular section was excavated in the central section starting in the early 2000s.
 Human fossils were also found in the northern section.
 In sum, about 170 H. antecessor specimens were recovered.
 The best preserved are ATD6-15 and ATD6-69 (possibly belonging to the same individual) that most clearly elucidate facial anatomy.
 Subsequent field seasons have yielded about sixty more specimens.
 The discovered parts of the H. antecessor skeleton are: elements of the face, clavicle, forearm, digits, knees, and a few vertebrae and ribs.

-In 2007 a mandibular fragment with some teeth, ATE9-1, provisionally assigned to H. antecessor by Carbonell, was recovered from the nearby Sima del Elefante ("elephant pit") in unit TE9 ("trinchera elefante"), belonging to a 20–25-year-old individual.
+In 2007, a mandibular fragment with some teeth, ATE9-1, provisionally assigned to H. antecessor by Carbonell, was recovered from the nearby Sima del Elefante ("elephant pit") in unit TE9 ("trinchera elefante"), belonging to a 20– to 25-year-old individual.
 The site additionally yielded stone flakes and evidence of butchery.
 In 2011, after providing a much more in depth analysis of the Sima del Elefante material, Castro and colleagues were unsure of the species classification, opting to leave it at Homo sp. (making no opinion on species designation) pending further discoveries.

 The stone tool assemblage at the Gran Dolina is broadly similar to several other contemporary ones across Western Europe, which may represent the work of the same species, although this is unconfirmable because many of these sites have not produced human fossils.
-In 2014 fifty footprints dating to between 1.2 million and 800,000 years ago were discovered in Happisburgh, England, which could potentially be attributed to an H. antecessor group given it is the only human species identified during that time in Western Europe.
+In 2014 fifty footprints dating to between 800,000 and 1.2 million years ago were discovered in Happisburgh, England, which was provisionally attributed to an H. antecessor group given it was the only human species identified during that time in Western Europe.
+In 2025, another human face was discovered at the Sima del Elefante, dating to 1.1 to 1.4 million years ago.
+The discoverers opted to provisionally classify it as Homo aff. erectus (affinities to H. erectus) because it lacked the characteristic features of H. antecessor in the midface.